 I need to be careful when I’m weeding along the fence because I could easily weed them right out of the flower bed.
 Learning their leaf shape, a distinctive “goose print” shape, has helped me to let them be when I’m cleaning out the weeds.
 Plus, it helps me remember its name!
 The goosefoot violet is one of our spring ephemerals and signals us that spring is on its way, making it a very welcome flower when we see it starting to bloom.

-Members can download and use any of the wildflower challenges from the three ebooks available in the Member’s Library.
+Annual members can download and use any of the wildflower challenges from the three sets of Wildflower curriculum available in the Member’s Library.

 This is the season for planning your garden whether it’s a flower garden or a vegetable garden.
 Anticipating the colorful flowers, the delicious tasting fruits, and the many hours of happily tending the garden is more than half the fun in my opinion.
 Paging through seed catalogs or scrolling your favorite gardening sites online can fill your cold winter days with pleasant thoughts of things to come.